dilshankarunarathne/spring-boot-notes/README.md

 * Model-View-Controller, this is a fundamental and common pattern for web application UI development.
 * The Model is the data.
+No matter what the source is, the data gets loaded into model objects